 When using a local user account to sign in to Windows 10, you don’t get to use sync, find my device, and some other features present in Windows 10.

 Before the Anniversary Update, although local user account users always had access to the Store, they couldn’t install apps from the Store without signing in to the Store with Microsoft account.
-When you click the Get app button, the Store would display the sign in page.
+When you click the Get app button, the Store will display the sign-in page.

 Install apps without signing in to Windows 10 Store

-While Microsoft has not said anything about this change, it seems that this new change is applicable to all editions of Windows 10 with Anniversary Update.
+While Microsoft has not said anything about this change, it seems that this new change applies to all editions of Windows 10 with Anniversary Update.